 The several causes of a decreased platelet count are certain bone marrow diseases, idiopathic thrombocytopenic purpura (ITP), lupus, rheumatoid arthritis, and high alcohol consumption.
 It is crucial to be cognizant of your diet and pay attention to what you use to fuel your body and understand the role it plays.
 Certain foods that contribute to lower platelet count and must be avoided whenever possible are wine, liquor, regular or even non alcoholic beer, refined grains, sugar, foods or drinks with added sugar, energy drinks, coffee, green tea, foods high in sodium, and artificial sweeteners.
 Fats in red meat, dairy, fried foods, and processed foods, as well as cow’s milk in some dairy products, affect platelet production negatively.

-Supplements that increase platelet count along with a description
+Supplements that increase platelet count

 Platelet increase with the help of supplements is extremely beneficial for anyone who can not consume dairy or meat products due to their food preferences.